surfer190/fixes/docs/stoic/notes-on-enchiridion-epictetus.md

 ### 29

-Observe wheat preceds actions and what follows.
+Observe what precedes actions and what follows.
 Be consistent.
 One man, day in and day out.
 Do not give up - but strive to continue and endure.